 How to use Galaxy S10 wireless charging?

-Please refer to this guide on steps of using wireless charging to charge Galaxy S10 battery.
+Please refer to this guide on the steps of using wireless charging to charge Galaxy S10 battery.

 You may check the Galaxy S10 layout to locate the wireless charging coil on Galaxy S10, S10+, S10e, and S10 5G.